Capital Facilities Planning

-- Capital Facilities Planning: Put Your Money Where Your Mouth Is, Presentations at April 2014 PAW Conference by Joyce Phillips, Lynn Kohn, and Mike Bailey
+- Planning Association of Washington (PAW): Capital Facilities Planning - Put Your Money Where Your Mouth Is (2014) – Presentation slides from April 2014 PAW Conference by Joyce Phillips, Lynn Kohn, and Mike Bailey

 The following are general capital budget and capital improvement program policies found in budget documents.

 Some of these capital facilities elements and plans have been recommended as good examples in the past by Growth Management Services at the Washington State Department of Commerce.
-These are noted with *.
+These are noted with an asterisk (*).